easoroysan/mod-3_game/README.md

 #Bugs/Improvements
--spamming slash button with no directions glitches character (not sure if this still happens) -character max walking height doesn't changed based on background (looks like characters are walking in the sky) -impement bcrypt
+spamming slash button with no directions glitches character (not sure if this still happens) character max walking height doesn't changed based on background (looks like characters are walking in the sky) impement bcrypt add bosses change database to Postgres instead of SQLite save image/gif background rather than referencing another url in the css files
--add bosses
--change database to Postgres instead of SQLite